Vanilla-OS/website/_posts/2023-01-31-vso-vanilla-system-operator.md

 comments: true
 ---

 VSO, or Vanilla System Operator, is a core component of Vanilla OS, a Linux distribution that aims to offer a hassle-free and automated experience.
-One of the crucial features of VSO is the automatic and tested updates in the background.
+One of the crucial features of VSO is providing automated and tested updates in the background.
 Updates are essential for the stability and security of the system, and VSO takes care of them smartly and efficiently.

 ## Importance of updates